mfn/cakephp2-magic-properties/README.md

   </target>
 ```

-The task also supports the `configFile` attribute.
+The task also supports the `configFile` and `removeUnknownProperties` attributes.

 Note: due the use of namespaces this will only work properly if phing is used via composer too.